gmail unsubscribeemail managementproductivity

 • Uses verified List-Unsubscribe headers

-• Gmail pre-validates sender
+• Gmail pre-validates the sender

 • Relatively safe for legitimate marketing